 FARMERS say they’ll refuse support for any environmental regulation on agricultural land under the state’s new clearing laws - unless government is prepared to get its wallet out.

-Members of NSW Farmers’ native vegetation working group introduced an urgency motion at annual conference yestreday which said it would withhold for new conservation rules if government did not cover landholder costs resulting from environmental regulations placed on their property.
+Members of NSW Farmers’ native vegetation working group say they expect an urgency motion to pass at annual conference this week which would see support withheld for new conservation rules if government did not cover landholder costs resulting from environmental regulations placed on their property.

 Government, meanwhile, said it had committed Local Land Services to running a pilot in the state’s north west that will examine the scale of costs involved in farmers engaging in the offsets-development system “to ensure costs are reasonable”.

 More than 200 NSW Farmers delegates will be at the Marriott in Circular Quay for the annual conference running from Tuesday to Thursday.

 The native veg urgency motion, expected to be discussed during environmental policy on Wednesday, is:

 “That NSW Farmers work towards a long term policy principle for Natural Resource Management and biodiversity in which for environmental regulation on ag lands, that no regulation be supported until commercially competitive incentives are provided by the regulating authority.
 Specifically to ensure that all additional regulated conservation costs on ag lands are met primarily by government, not the landholder.”